tira-io/tira/python-client/sphinx/organizers/organizing-tasks.rst

     - Run <code>sudo service vboxdrv restart</code>
     - Run <code>tira start</code>

-.. collapse:: A virtual machine does not :code:`tira vm-start` with error :code:`is not a valid username/vmname`.
+.. dropdown:: A virtual machine does not :code:`tira vm-start` with error :code:`is not a valid username/vmname`.
+    :animate: fade-in-slide-down

     The :code:`vbox` file might be lost.
 Go to :code:`/home/tira/VirtualBox VMs/**vm-name**`.
 If there is a :code:`.vbox-prev` but no :code:`.vbox` file, copy the former to create the latter (effectivley restoring it).

-.. collapse:: Read-only file system in a virtual machine.
+.. dropdown:: Read-only file system in a virtual machine.
+    :animate: fade-in-slide-down

     Restart the virtual machine

-.. collapse:: A virtual machine has :code:`/media/training-datasets/` not mounted.
+.. dropdown:: A virtual machine has :code:`/media/training-datasets/` not mounted.
+    :animate: fade-in-slide-down

     On betaweb020: